 I keep thinking about what I wished I’d known about the landmines I was about to walk through after I realized I could no longer work and finally had to apply for disability due to fibromyalgia and all of its friends.

 I was assisted with my disability application by my benefits agency.
-I was fortunate to have them to help me fill out the forms.
-I was initially denied.
+I was fortunate to have them help me fill out the forms but I was initially denied.
 It was then suggested I get a Functional Capacity Test.
 I failed it completely.
 I got my disability on the second try, with an apology and back benefits.

-Looking back, the employer’s goal is to get the employee working and minimize company cost.
+Looking back, the employer’s goal is to get the employee working and minimize company costs.
 A third party, such as a trusted friend or lawyer, might have been a better choice.
-I was ill, in a great deal of pain, living off minimal state disability benefits and credit cards.
-I was not able to really fend for myself.
-I inadvertently confided in someone I thought a friend.
-Seems so simple now to know to be careful who you give detailed personal information to.
+In a great deal of pain, living off minimal state disability benefits and credit cards; I was not able to really fend for myself.
+I inadvertently confided in someone I thought was a friend.
+It seems so simple now to know to be careful to who you give detailed personal information.
 I wasn’t really thinking clearly due to how initially ill I was and didn’t realize it at the time.

 Where to Spend Your Money

 The cost of fibromyalgia and all of its friends continues.
 Insurance doesn’t really cover what works.
 I have acupuncture up to 4 times a month.
 Take the necessary supplements.
 I’m blessed to have found self-hypnosis and self-Reiki for pain control.
 Sometimes I still need a prescription for pain medication.
 But getting to this point was not easy.